-Fact Sheet on Plant Safety Performance After the TMI-2 Accident
+Backgrounder on Improved Plant Safety Performance

 Trends in Nuclear Plant Performance

-| Safety Systems Actuations – Safety systems in a nuclear plant are activated either automatically or manually to deal with a problem detected in the reactor.
-Since 1985, there have been dramatically fewer activations of safety systems indicating fewer safety-related problems occurring in reactors.
-The average number of actuations is determined by dividing the total number of actuations occurring at operating reactors in any given year by the total number of operating plants in the fleet (~104).
-For example, in FY 2007, there were about 25 safety system actuations – far less than one per plant.
+| Safety Systems Actuations – Safety system actuations are when a manual or automatic signal starts emergency core cooling systems or emergency power systems.
+These systems either remove heat from the reactor if the normal system fails or provide emergency electrical power if the normal systems fail.
+Since 1985, fewer safety-related events have led to dramatically fewer safety system activations.
+The NRC calculates this by dividing the total number of actuations at operating reactors in any given year by the total number of operating plants in the fleet (99 in 2017).
+For example, in FY 2015, there were far fewer than one actuation per plant. |

 | ||Automatic Scrams While Critical – A reactor is "critical" when its core is undergoing a self-sustaining chain reaction.
 A "scram" rapidly shuts down a nuclear reactor by inserting control rods after an automatic or manual signal.
 This indicator measures the number of unplanned automatic scrams that occurred while the reactor was critical.
 Safer plant operations have dramatically reduced the average number of these scrams over the past several decades.|